 When it comes to comfort, sensitivity, and edging ability, the La Sportiva Kataki outshined nearly all of the others in our fleet.
 Their stiffness, support, and sticky soles made them our go-to, especially on the holdless granite slabs and slippery stemming corners of Yosemite Valley.
 This climbing shoe also performs well as a steeper sport climbing shoe since they are slightly downturned and have a heel that hugs the back of the foot with precision.

 Topping out in one of our favorite shoes for highballs - the super sticky Kataki.

 Initially, comfort was a bit of a concern when we took the Katakis out of the box.
 Their shape is aggressive and downturned, but they fit surprisingly well and were comfortable right out of the box.
-They earned one of the higher scores in our review and were only bested by the Anasazi LV.

 The Kataki, though downturned, makes for a very sensitive, solid slab climbing shoe.

 It is this metric that the Kataki shines.
 Slab climbing is a great test for the sensitivity of a shoe.